Home > Asia/Middle East > Kazakhstan > Charyn Canyon, Kolsay Lake, and Kaindy Lake Day Trip from Almaty

 Sunken Trees of Kaindy Lake

-By this time, it was around 7:30 p.m. and getting dark.
-Once again, a few group members were late, pushing us further behind schedule.
+The walk back up to the vehicle was tough.
+By this point in the day, I was pretty wiped out.
+It was around 7:30 p.m. and getting dark when we started heading back.
+Once again, a few group members were late, which pushed us even farther behind schedule.

 Kaindy Lake (Another Viewpoint)